 converted to service primitive format by an instance of the

-type, time stamped by an instance of theSTAMP_MSG
+E_TO_PRIM2type, time stamped by an instance of theSTAMP_MSGtype, and transmitted for logging via theMSG_LOGlocal multicast channel.

 - An event from an